EveryMundo/mongo-aggregation-extension/README.md

 authorPipeline.add(ExtendedAggregation.matchExpr(BooleanOperators.And.and(authorMatches.toArray())));
 ```

-Getting the `$regexMatch` operators to work was a little more tricky and we followed Spring's approach, similar to `BooleanOperators`, `ComparisonOperators` and `ConvertOperators` found in `org.springframework.data.mongodb.core.aggregation` package.
+Getting the `$regexMatch` operators to work was a little trickier and we followed Spring's approach, similar to `BooleanOperators`, `ComparisonOperators` and `ConvertOperators` found in `org.springframework.data.mongodb.core.aggregation` package.

 `RegexOperators.java`
 ```java